Seby Zavala Player Props: White Sox vs. Reds

-After going 0-for-0 in his last game, Seby Zavala and the Chicago White Sox take on the Cincinnati Reds (who will start Nick Lodolo) at 6:40 PM ET on Saturday.
+After going 1-for-4 with a home run and an RBI in his most recent game, Seby Zavala and the Chicago White Sox take on the Cincinnati Reds (who will start Graham Ashcraft) at 4:10 PM ET on Sunday.

+In his last game, he hit a home run while going 1-for-4 against the Reds.

 Seby Zavala Game Info & Props vs. the Reds